Camila Bernal Shows Off Stunning Thickness & Ample Assets In Metallic Party Dress

 Colombian model and Instagram influencer Camila Bernal has ramped up the output of sexy snapshots on her popular feed as of late.
 On Friday morning, the Bogota-born beauty continued the trend by posting another provocative picture that put her buxom curves on full display for her 1.4 million followers.

 In the uploaded snap, the 23-year-old flaunted her stunning thickness and ample assets in a scintillating, metallic party dress that clung tightly to her bodacious body.
-She also did her part to slow the spread by rocking a bedazzled facemask befitting of her sensuous style.
+She also did her part to slow the spread of coronavirus by rocking a bedazzled facemask befitting of her sensuous style.

 Bernal captioned the share — which was snapped in Dubai per its geotag — by writing that she wasn’t able to talk at the time because she was doing “hot girl” stuff, although her verbiage was slightly more colorful.

 Fans were quickly transfixed by the provocative post, double-tapping it to the tune of almost 4,000 likes in less than 30 minutes.
-They weren’t shy about sharing their feelings for the photo either, taking to the comments section in multitudes to shout-out the striking nature of her shapely visage.
+They weren’t shy about sharing their feelings for the photo either, taking to the comments section in multitudes to shout out the striking nature of her shapely visage.

 “Slaying it all day every day,” opined one smitten supporter.
 “So unbelievably gorgeous.”